OSC-JYU/MessyDesk/README.md

 Now we should have backend running.
 We need also some services and UI.

-### Consumer apps (service adapters)
+### Service adapters

-Consumer apps are links between MessyDesk backend and services..
+Service adapters are links between MessyDesk backend and services.

 One more repository is needed: